MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 ## Interaction with Alt-Svc

-Clients that implement support for both Alt-Svc and HTTPS records SHOULD retrieve any HTTPS records for the Alt-Svc alt-authority, and ensure that their connection attempts are consistent with both the Alt-Svc parameters and any received HTTPS SvcParams.
+Clients that implement support for both Alt-Svc and HTTPS records and receive an Alt-Svc header field in a response SHOULD retrieve any HTTPS records for the Alt-Svc alt-authority, and ensure that their connection attempts are consistent with both the Alt-Svc parameters and any received HTTPS SvcParams.
 If present, the HTTPS record's TargetName